alphagov/design-system-team-docs/development/code-reviews.md

 - is understandable
 - is compliant with our code standards
 - introduces or updates the appropriate tests
-- links to the Trello card
+- links to the relevant GitHub issue
-- meets (or partially meets) the definition of done in the Trello card
+- meets (or partially meets) the definition of 'Done when' in the GitHub issue
 - has good, clear commit messages
 - has clear comments and documentation so that you understand what it’s doing
 - updates any related documentation or comments